top of page

 • The Joplin Historical Society reserves the right to issue additional prizes based on the quality of the videos submitted.

-• By submitting the video, you give the Joplin History and Mineral Museum and the Joplin Historical Society permission to use the video in a public forum for use in the museum and advertising for the museum.
+• By submitting the video, you give the Joplin History and Mineral Museum and the Joplin Historical Society permission to use the video in a public forum for use in the museum, on social media, and in advertising for the museum.

 • Submission of a video in this contest does not preclude the creator from entering the video in other competitions.